gammu/gammu/docs/manual/config/index.rst

 :ref:`gammu` reads configuration from a config file.
 It's location is determined on runtime, see above for search paths.

+You can use :ref:`gammu-config` to generate configuration file.

 This file use ini file syntax, see :ref:`ini`.

 Configuration file for gammu can contain several sections - ``[gammu]``, ``[gammu1]``,